azka-begh/terraform_begin/README.md

 Configuration files are a set of files used to describe infrastructure in Terraform and have the file extensions .tf and .tf.json.
 ![image](https://github.com/begh-azka/terraform_aws/assets/97597065/0bf3e4a5-1619-4159-8641-333302ba3ee3)

-### State:
+### Terraform State:
 Terraform records information about what infrastructure is created in a Terraform state file.
 With the state file, Terraform is able to find the resources it created previously, supposed to manage and update them accordingly.
+The terraform state file, by default, is named **terraform.tfstate** and is held in the same directory where Terraform is run.

+### Terraform lock file:
+The Terraform lockfile is used by Terraform to track the desired state of your infrastructure.
+The lock file is always named **.terraform.lock.hcl**, and this name is intended to signify that it is a lock file for various items that Terraform caches in the .terraform subdirectory of your working directory.
+Terraform recommends including the Dependency Lock File file in your version control repository, alongside your infrastructure code.
+You can generate or update this file by running ```terraform init``` locally and committing it into your repository.

 ### Commands:
 ```